Evolution of design: 8 rules of

 Some texts don't work for everybody.
 Prepare different sets of texts and test them on various users.
 Users that will visit your website from a paid ad might want to see something else than users that will land on your page organically.

 UX writing is now an essential part of developing a digital product.
-It doesn't complements the design, it's a part of the design.
+It doesn't complement the design, it's a part of the design.
 You have a perfect design, a lot of superlatives describing your product and you wonder why you are not selling.
 There is a huge possibility that the copy makes users confused.
 Answer to your problem is pretty simple - UX writing.